justinfastly/fastly-postman/README.md

 $ git pull origin master
 ```

-Fastly is constantly updating their API and I'll try to keep up with them.
 By pulling the latest changes from the master branch you can avoid downloading the repository over and over again!
 Then you need to import the collection, environment, and globals `JSON` file.
 Click on the [Import](#usage) button on the top bar, and drag and drop:

 ```
 fastly.postman_collection.json